cs3157/recitations/C-Git/git.md

 ## Updating Your Versioning ##
 Not all the files in a version controlled directory have to be under version control.
 You have to explicitly tell git to watch for changes in certain files.
-For information on which files are version controled, which have changed, etc., run:
+For information on which files are version controled, which have changed, etc. run:

     git status